Here is a quick guide to Magna Carta – how it came to be and what was in it.

-The 1215 version of Magna Carta contains about 3500 words which was divided into 63 clauses.
+The 1215 version of Magna Carta contains about 3500 words which were divided into 63 clauses.
 Much of it was focused on reforming John’s government and reducing his power – he had to send home foreign mercenaries and put an end to various taxes, fees and fines.
 It also included a few clauses that would look strange to a modern audience, such as “If a man dies owing money to Jews, his wife may have her dower and pay nothing towards the debt from it” and “There shall also be a standard width of dyed cloth, russett, and haberject, namely two ells within the selvedges. ”

 6. Three clauses remain in force today

-Today, only three clauses of Magna Carta remain part in English law – the first two confirm the liberties of the English Church and the city of London as well as other cities.
+Today, only three clauses of Magna Carta remain part of English law – the first two confirm the liberties of the English Church and the City of London as well as other cities.
 The third is Clause 39: “No free man shall be seized or imprisoned, or stripped of his rights or possessions, or outlawed or exiled, or deprived of his standing in any way, nor will we proceed with force against him, or send others to do so, except by the lawful judgment of his equals or by the law of the land.
 To no one will we sell, to no one deny or delay right or justice.”

 7. No one lived up to the agreement

-Neither side seems to intended to fulfill the agreement.
+Neither side really intended to fulfill the agreement.
 The rebel barons did not give up London, and King John quickly looked for a way to renounce it.
 Once the Pope heard of it he immediately had it annulled, declaring that it was “null and void of all validity for ever.”
 By the fall of 1215 war broke out between the barons and the king.

 8. King John dies – all Hail King Henry!